-If you are into history, head to the Phuc quoc prison; extremely informative, emotive and will leave you a bit traumatised seeing the horrific torture that occurred here.
-If you like to read and see everything in a museum, I’d recommend to allow 60-90 minutes.
+If you are into history, head to the Phuc Quoc prison; extremely informative, and emotive and will leave you a bit traumatized seeing the horrific torture that occurred here.
+If you like to read and see everything in a museum, I’d recommend allowing 60-90 minutes.
 Entry is cheap and there are some tourist shops on the way out, and also a block of toilets outside (bring paper!)

 5. Cao Dai Temple